18F/18f.gsa.gov/_posts/2022-11-14-improving-inclusion-continuously-how-we-iterated-on-our-bot-to-promote-more-inclusive-and-thoughtful-language.md

   - culture change
   - inclusion
 excerpt: >
-  In 2015, TTS introduced a bot to help us use more inclusive language.
-Over the years, we observed that our bot was far from perfect.
+  In 2015, TTS created a Slack bot to help us use more inclusive language.
+Over time, we found this bot could use some improvements.
 So starting in 2019, we began conducting research and iterating on our bot to further our goal of a welcoming, inclusive culture.
 ---